Malaysia Travel Budget and Expenses – What We Spent

 Luckily many of these items are cheap in the country so their cost did not contribute significantly to our overall Malaysia travel expenses.

-To our delight, our Malaysia travel expenses added up to considerably less than the total of € 60/day we had originally budgeted, which translates into the possibility of being a tad less financially restricted during the four months we plan on spending in Indonesia.
+To our delight, our Malaysia travel expenses added up to considerably less than our Malaysia travel budget of € 60/day, which translates into the possibility of being a tad less financially restricted during the four months we plan on spending in Indonesia.

 Seeing that we are currently traveling to remote islands which are not well-connected or are expensive to get to, sorting out our Malaysia travel expenses has provided some unexpected and very welcome financial relief!